apache/incubator-xtable/website/docs/demo/docker.md

 :::

 ## Setting up Docker cluster
-After cloning the XTable repository, change directory to `demo` and run the `start_demo.sh` script.
+After cloning the Apache XTable™ (Incubating) repository, change directory to `demo` and run the `start_demo.sh` script.
-This script builds XTable jars required for the demo and then spins up docker containers to start a Jupyter notebook with Scala interpreter, Hive Metastore, Presto and Trino.
+This script builds Apache XTable™ (Incubating) jars required for the demo and then spins up docker containers to start a Jupyter notebook with Scala interpreter, Hive Metastore, Presto and Trino.

 ```shell md title="shell"